-- 1 Do not allow a child to sit on the knees of a front passenger while the vehicle is moving. - Do not drive the vehicle while the driver or passenger have items resting on their knees.
+- 1 Do not allow a child to stand in front of the SRS front passenger airbag unit or sit on the knees of a front passenger. - Do not drive the vehicle while the driver or passenger have items resting on their knees.